• Skip to primary navigation

 Be aware when you defrost the beans there will be some off-gassing so the bag will fill with air again, that’s normal and doesn’t mean there’s a whole in your bag or that anything has happened to spoil the beans or the grounds.

-In An Airtight Jar
+3. In An Airtight Canister or Jar

 This is the classiest way to store your coffee in the freezer, get an airtight jar that you’ve filled with your two weeks of coffee, or however much you’re storing and pop it in the freezer.
 Looks nice and it’s completely secure, although not the most space-efficient if you have a large amount to store.